agilesix/AgileSix.com/src/pages/careers.md

   **Putting wholeness and wellbeing first**

-  Working or answering emails on vacation, late at night, or on the weekends shouldn’t be glorified.
+  We don't glorify working or answering emails on vacation, late at night, or on the weekends.
+We trust you to make decisions that help you do your job, be fulfilled and whole.

   **No middle management**